ignite/cli/docs/docs/08-configuration/01-config.md

 ```

 IGNITE® uses information from `accounts` when initializing the chain with `ignite
-chain init` and `ignite chain start`.
+chain init` and `ignite cosmos chain start`.
 In the example above IGNITE® will add two
 accounts to the `genesis.json` file of the chain.

 `name` is a local name of a key pair associated with an account.
 Once the chain